ZeroMeltdown/ISX-2250-Africa-Delete/README.md

 	informations inside the Incal file and deteriorates its integrity.
 	Sometimes causes issues with the ecm.
 Performing only the overlay does not cause this issue.
 Only do overlay!.
-If parameter editing is desired then the file can be taken from the truck and editied after the re-flashing process.
+If parameter editing is desired then the file can be taken from the truck and edited after the re-flashing process.

-+ Compress the Incal file as it was and place it into proper folder so that the file can be flashed into the ecm with Isite.
++ Compress the Incal file as it was and place it into proper folder so that the file can be flashed into the ecm with Insite.

 + Unplug all hardware electrical connectors for all NOx sensors, SCR controller, egr valve, and all other egr and emissions related